 Especially in a remote tropical destination like Vanuatu, make sure you have sufficient travel insurance.
 World Nomads offer excellent coverage and value for money.

-Efate is Vanuatu’s main island and its capital Port Vila is a buzzing yet compact town that’s sheltered by a beautiful bay.
-Once you get out of town, it’s nothing but coconut plantations, fresh swimming holes and empty coves that are just waiting to be discovered by adventurous roadtrippers!
-Unless you’re on a relaxing family vacation, there’s no need to spend too much time on this island, as Vanuatu’s charm lies mostly in its outer islands.
-Efate was the first island I visited on a six month voyage across the South Pacific and it was a mix of adjusting to a new ‘vacation routine’, a positive culture shock and wonderful discovery.
+Efate is Vanuatu’s main island, and its capital Port Vila is a buzzing yet compact town sheltered by a beautiful bay.
+Once you get out of town, it’s nothing but coconut plantations, fresh swimming holes, and empty coves just waiting to be discovered by adventurous road trippers!
+Unless you’re on a relaxing family vacation, there’s no need to spend too much time on this island, as Vanuatu’s charm lies primarily in its outer islands.
+Efate was the first island I visited on a six-month voyage across the South Pacific, and it was a mix of adjusting to a new ‘vacation routine’, a positive culture shock, and wonderful discovery.

-There is no shortage of hotels, resorts, guesthouses and bed and breakfasts in Port Vila.
-As a budget traveler, I stayed at the Traveller’s Budget Motel and loved the warm hospitality offered by Aussie owners Jack and Janelle.
-The Motel is a real oasis for budget travelers in Port Vila, offering accommodations for families, couples and even backpackers in a comfortable dorm room.
-There’s free wifi and drinking water in the common area, where you can also cook your own meals or purchase breakfast (V600) or dinner (V1,000).
+There is no shortage of hotels, resorts, guesthouses, and bed and breakfasts in Port Vila.
+As a budget traveler, I stayed at the Traveller’s Budget Motel and loved the warm hospitality Aussie owners Jack and Janelle offered.
+The Motel is a real oasis for budget travelers in Port Vila, offering accommodations for families, couples, and even backpackers in a comfortable dorm room.
+There are free wifi and drinking water in the common area, where you can also cook your own meals or purchase breakfast (V600) or dinner (V1,000).
 An airport pickup can be pre-arranged for V1,000 if you don’t feel like taking a shared or private taxi.

 Start your first full day in Vanuatu with a walking tour of Port Vila.

 Walk along the waterfront and head to the colorful outdoor central market.
-This is the largest market in Vanuatu, open all day during weekdays and until 2pm on Saturdays.
-In the morning hours, the market is packed with local families from around the island who sell fresh fruits and vegetables, packed snacks and traditional medicines.
+This is the largest market in Vanuatu, open all day on weekdays and until 2 pm on Saturdays.
+In the morning, the market is packed with local families from around the island who sell fresh fruits and vegetables, snacks, and traditional medicines.
 In fact, the place is sometimes so full that families just open up shop in the middle of the aisles.
-Treat yourself to a fresh coconut and have a look around.
+So treat yourself to fresh coconut and have a look around.

 Just before noon, head back to the outdoor market for lunch.
-There’s a quick ‘takeaway’ section in the middle of the market but that didn’t look very appealing when I visited.
-Instead, walk over to the ‘food court’ and grab a seat wherever you fancy.
+There’s a quick ‘takeaway’ section in the middle of the market, but that didn’t look very appealing when I visited.
+Instead, walk to the ‘food court’ and grab a seat wherever you fancy.
 The best way to know where to eat it is where: (1) you like what’s on the menu, (2) you clearly see that food is kept refrigerated – if in doubt, just ask and (3) where other locals are eating.
-You can enjoy a delicious home cooked meal for a mere V400 and use this opportunity to chit chat with the friendly Ni Vans.
+You can enjoy a delicious home-cooked meal for a mere V400 and use this opportunity to chit-chat with the friendly Ni-Vans.
 I ate here on two separate occasions and had no problem, though I made sure to bring my own drinking water!

-The cafe is also just steps away from a beautiful black sand beach that’s not frequented by tourists.
-There’s a very good chance you’ll have it for yourself.
+The cafe is also just steps away from a beautiful black sand beach that tourists do not frequent.
+So there’s a very good chance you’ll have it for yourself.

-Of course, do not miss the opportunity to pay a visit to the underwater post office and send a postcard back home from this bizarre gimmick.
+Of course, do not miss the opportunity to visit the underwater post office and send a postcard back home from this bizarre gimmick.
 Waterproof postcards can be bought in the gift shop for V400.

-With significant ceremonial importance in Fiji and Samoa, kava drinking in Vanuatu is more of a casual night time activity, mostly reserved for men.
-All you have to do is walk around town and look for a colorful neon light which marks the spot.
-Step inside, down a few shells and proceed to the ‘Kava garden’ to relax with the local patrons.
-Don’t be alarmed by the constant sounds of spitting and throat cleaning.
+With significant ceremonial importance in Fiji and Samoa, kava drinking in Vanuatu is more of a casual nighttime activity, mostly reserved for men.
+All you have to do is walk around town and look for a colorful neon light that marks the spot.
+Step inside, down a few shells, and proceed to the ‘Kava garden’ to relax with the local patrons.
+Don’t be alarmed by the constant sounds of spitting and throat clearing.
 This is perfectly normal, even if it might be a bit disgusting.
-Kava makes your tongue go numb and your mouth dry – so these oral actions apparently help with that…
+Kava makes your tongue numb and your mouth dry – so these oral actions apparently help with that…

-This accompanying map lists two kava bars that I liked.
+This accompanying map lists two kava bars that I liked (hopefully, they are still there by the time you visit).
 The one listed as ‘local’s kava bar’ is just as it sounds – totally not geared for tourists, which is absolutely cool!
-The second one is known locally as ‘Shefa kava bar’, perfectly situated on a hill overlooking the harbor.
-It’s more ‘trendy’ and absolutely perfect for watching the sunset.
-Just get here before 8pm when the kava usually runs out.
+The second one is known locally as ‘Shefa kava bar’, ideally situated on a hill overlooking the harbor.
+It’s more ‘trendy’ and perfect for watching the sunset.
+Just get here before 8 pm when the kava usually runs out.

 Rent a car for a full day of circling Efate (see ‘Vanuatu essential travel tips’).
 A regular 2WD will do just fine.
 Before leaving town, stop at the central market and stock up on some fruits and snacks for the road trip.
-Drive in an anti-clockwise direction, starting off with a small detour to an unofficial lookout point overlooking the Port Vila Harbor.
+Drive in an anti-clockwise direction, starting with a slight detour to an unofficial lookout point overlooking Port Vila Harbor.

 Once out of town, there’s nothing but endless coconut plantations and hardly anyone on the road.
 Don’t be surprised if you don’t see too many road signs.
 This is kind of the norm in Vanuatu.
 The best way to navigate is by either asking locals or counting how many rivers you’ve crossed and matching it to your roadmap (don’t forget to pick one up).

-The highlight of this road trip was no doubt the lunch stop at Taka Village.
-Look for the easy to miss sign and drive on the unsealed path towards the beach.
+The highlight of this road trip was the lunch stop at Taka Village.
+Look for the easy-to-miss sign and drive on the unsealed path towards the beach.
 Aim to get here around noon when a delicious beachside buffet lunch is served.

 As you’re feasting away on local dishes, you’ll be serenaded by locals welcoming you to Vanuatu!

-This incredible culinary and cultural experience costs just V700.
-It’s so good that even organized day trips from Port Vila make the effort to get here in time for lunch.
+This incredible culinary and cultural experience costs ~V700.
+It’s so good that even organized day trips from Port Vila make an effort to get here in time for lunch.